MechanicalRock/aws-serverless-workshops/WebApplication/4_RESTfulAPIs_ServerlessFramework/README.md

 ### Next

+:white_check_mark: In the [next module][oauth2], we shall use OAuth 2.0 flows to create a WildRydes a platform.

 :white_check_mark: See this workshop's [cleanup guide][cleanup] for instructions on how to delete the resources you've created.

 [amplify-console]: https://aws.amazon.com/amplify/console/
 [amplify-console-console]: https://console.aws.amazon.com/amplify/home